 ORGANISATION: Reward time identified by staff across the school.
-EYFS and KS1 Friday 2:30-3:15 (45 minutes), KS2 Friday 11:45-12:15 (30 minutes) WEEKLY.
+EYFS and KS1 Friday 2:30-3:00 (30 minutes), KS2 Friday 11:45-12:15 (30 minutes) WEEKLY.
 A choice of activities to be undertaken both within and beyond the classroom as staffing and resources allow.
 Year groups, and or Key Stages, to plan together considering the children's needs and requests.

-Percentage based system (from Class Dojo) to be used only to manage children who have caused particular concern during a particular week.
-These individual percentages are available from the Class Dojo website and all children's information are accessible by the Head teacher (or Assistant Headteacher), who overviews and monitors all behaviours.
+The use of negative dojos are to be used only to manage children who have caused particular concern during a particular week.
+The number of negative dojos are available from the dojo point website and all children's information is accessible by the Headteacher (or Assistant Headteacher), who overviews and monitors all behaviours.

-- 85% + Dojo points = clear to receive full Golden Time - 75%-85% Dojo points = loss of 15 min Golden Time - 74% or less Dojo points = Loss of 30 min Golden Time, with letter home. - Children who have lost time will sit outside the Headteacher's office and will be spoken to by a member of the SLT.
-This is part of our Restorative Justice Process (see section 7.1). - Children being given negative Dojo Points are encouraged to improve their percentage totals by gaining positive Dojo Points through making a change in behaviour and making good choices.
-All Dojo Points given should be accompanied by clear verbal direction from staff indicating the reasons for the allocation of both their positive and negative Dojo points. - Staff across the school e.g. Midday Supervisors and Teaching Assistants can give Dojo points.
+- All positive Team points = clear to receive full Well Being Time - Between 75%-85% = loss of 15 min Well Being Time (Teachers to use their judgement where appropriate.
+For instance, not all children will lose time if they have if they have shown good learning and behaviour for the majority of the week but have not received enough positive dojos to.) - Less than 75% = Loss of 30 min Well Being Time, with contact to home by the class teacher. - Children who have lost time will sit outside the Headteacher's office and will be spoken to by a member of the SLT.
+This is part of our Restorative Justice Process (see section 7.1). - Children who are given negative dojos are encouraged to improve their percentage totals by gaining positive dojos through making a change in behaviour and making good choices.
+All dojo points given should be accompanied by clear verbal direction from staff indicating the reasons for the allocation of both their positive and negative.

+• Staff across the school e.g. Midday Supervisors and Teaching Assistants can give dojo points.
 Midday supervisors report back verbally to teachers after lunchtime.
 The senior midday also gives awards in merit assembly for two children each week (EYFS/KS1 and KS2).